 ELI is a U.S. based organization that strives to connect eager volunteers with meaningful project placements in Africa, Asia/Pacific, Europe, and Latin America.
 Founded in 2001 by Dr. Kevin O’Neill, ELI focus on creating the lasting impacts on grassroots projects.
 They are also a registered 501(c) 3; which means your program fees are tax deductible.

 Program fees include pre-departure information, airport pick up, a city tour and orientation, two meals per day, 24/7 emergency service, and more.
 Fees for the medical and dental programs are higher because hospitals charge an internship fee.

-Participants volunteering in Nepal live together in a volunteer house in Kathmandu that is close to all the shops, cafes, bookstores, and transportation options.
+You live together in a volunteer house in Kathmandu that is close to all the shops, cafes, bookstores, and transportation options.

 Volunteers must be 18 years of age or older, unless accompanied by a guardian.
 The Nepal program begins on the first and third Monday of every month, and volunteers can stay for up to 12 weeks.

 IVHQ is a highly trusted volunteer organization and a great choice.
-They have placed over 51,000 volunteers abroad and are verified by several international travel portals including GoAbroad and GoOverseas, where they have over 1000 reviews and a 94% positive response rate.
+They have placed over 51,000 volunteers abroad and are verified by several international travel portals including Go Abroad and Go Overseas, where they have over 3000 reviews and a 95% positive response rate.

 With their focus on cultural exchange and immersion for their volunteers, along with great prices and very generous reviews.

-Love Volunteers began in 2009 by a New Zealander named Julian, who then recruited his two sisters to join the organization.
+Love Volunteers began in 2009 by a New Zealander named Julian, who then recruited his two sisters to run the organization.
 Now, this family venture has become a unique and trusted volunteer organization that promises life-changing experiences in 35 different countries.
 Their focus is on community, volunteers, and partners.

-Love Volunteers rewarding volunteer programs takes place in the cities of Kathmandu and Pokhara.
+Love Volunteers rewarding Nepal volunteer programs takes place in the cities of Kathmandu and Pokhara.
 You must be at least 18 years old to participate and stay for a minimum of one week.

-Love Volunteers is a wonderful organization with a small but dedicated team working to provide enriching experiences.
+Love Volunteers is a wonderful organization with a dedicated team working to provide enriching experiences.
 Their team members are known for providing prompt and helpful responses to all questions and concerns.
-Read through their volunteer blog and many testimonials to find out what you can look forward to.
-Love Volunteers has been featured on GoAbroad.com, The International Wanderer, and Go Overseas.
+Read through their reviews on Go Overseas and on GoAbroad.com.

 The organization is small, with no huge overhead costs or luxury expenses.
 They also work with local organizations, which helps keep administration costs low and puts money directly into the local economy.